c-koster/circadian-rhythm-pie/README.md

 I'm already using a pi as a Spotify Connect speaker so I'm attaching a neopixel light strip to it, which modulates its color based upon time of day (less than 2700K for night time and more than 4000K in the morning).

 Maybe I'll steal John's disco/lightshow code and have it respond to a 'disco' or 'off' text message.

+PS: If the timing is way off remember to set your time zone

 ### Sources: